-Late Work
+Late Work and Makeup Exams

-I do not accept late work or schedule makeup exams.
+I do not accept late work.
+I will not allow makeup exams except for official UTA-excused absences.

 Personal Communication Devices

 Electronic devices, such as computers and cell phones, are NOT ALLOWED in class.
 I will make an exception for e-readers if you have purchased your books in an electronic format.
 Turn off all cell phones and other personal communication devices before the start of class and do not use them during class.